Map puffer: Description

-Arothron mappa is a medium-sized fish which grows up to 65 cm length.
-Its body is oval shape, spherical yet relatively elongated.
+Arothron mappa grows up to 65 cm length.
+Its body is oval, spherical yet relatively elongated.
 The skin is not covered with scales, rather, the majority of the map puffer's body is covered with small dermal spines with the exception of areas around the mouth, pectoral fin base, and caudal fin base.

 The fish has no pelvic fin and no lateral line.
 The dorsal fin and the anal fin are small, symmetric and located at the end of the body.
 Its snout is short with two pairs of nostrils and its mouth contains four strong teeth which have fused into an edged beak.
 These teeth continue to grow throughout A. mappa's entire life, and must be constantly dulled by consuming hard-shelled prey.

 The background coloration is whitish with dense network of black, brown or greenish broken lines, with an irradiant line departure from the eye.
 Depending on specimen, some dark or yellowish blotches can occur around the mouth, the symmetrical anus, on the fins or anywhere on the body.